uqlibrary/reusable-webcomponents/src/applications/omeka/readme.md

-#Omeka Customisation
+# Omeka Customisation

 - Omeka URL: https://uqlibraryonlineexhibitions.omeka.net/
-- No development environment
+- No development environment (but you could make another project?)

 A third party product we are using for online library exhibits